-Diarrheal diseases are often described as water-related but should more accurately be known as excreta-related, as the bacteria and viruses (germs) that cause diarrhea come from fecal matter (poo).
-These germs make people ill when they enter the mouth via hands that have been in contact with feces, contaminated drinking water, unwashed raw food, unwashed utensils, or smears on clothes.
-Handwashing with soap breaks this cycle.
+Diarrheal diseases are often described as water-related, but should more accurately be known as excreta-related, as the germs and parasites which cause diarrhea come from fecal matter.
+These microbes make people ill when they enter the mouth via hands that have been in contact with feces, contaminated drinking water, unwashed raw foods, unwashed utensils, or other contaminated sources.
+Handwashing with soap helps to break fecal-oral transmission routes.

 Pneumonia and Acute Respiratory Infections

 Acute respiratory infections, including pneumonia, are another leading cause of death in children under the age of five.[vi]
 Pneumonia alone accounts for approximately 13% of child deaths.
 Handwashing reduces the rate of respiratory infections by removing respiratory pathogens from hands, and preventing them from entering the body or passing on to other people.
 Evidence suggests that washing hands with soap after defecation and before eating can cut the respiratory infection rate by up to 25%.[vii][viii]
 One study in Pakistan found that handwashing with soap reduced the number of pneumonia-related infections in children under the age of five by more than 50%.[ix]